 Virginia, on the other hand, is for lovers, and Virginia Beach is no exception to the rule.
 With nearly perfect weather and 35 miles of shoreline, it’s an ideal getaway.
 Whether you’re into nature watching, arts and crafts, or horseback riding on the beach, Virginia Beach is ready to meet your needs.
 Whether you’re traveling with your spouse, significant other, or a group of good friends, you can cozy up in a cabin next to a crackling fire at First Landing, Virginia’s most visited State Park.
-But before you leave, be sure to try a few of these foodie adventures said to only be available in Virginia Beach.
+But before you leave, be sure to try a few of these foodie hotspots that are unique to Virginia Beach.

 4. Providence, Rhode Island